Jocelyn Eide Jocelyn Eide

 Story System

 We built the rebrand on two requirements: empathy for people living the experience, and credibility with the people positioned to change outcomes.
-The voice and visual system were designed to steady an overwhelmed audience—clear language, restrained tone, and a sense of companionship without sentimentality.
+The voice and visual system were designed to steady an overwhelmed audience—clear language, restrained tone, and a sense of understanding without sentimentality.
 The result was a sharper articulation of IAF’s purpose, stronger community-building messaging, and a narrative foundation that can scale from patient support to stakeholder and policymaker influence.

 Read More